 You can get this in a HUGE number of colours and patterns.
 It sticks like a sticker, is plastic so you can wash it, and peels off easily with no residue, so you can change it as often as you like!
-I like to paper my whole kitchen with it now and then.

 You can fit it to any size and style cabinet too! fold it around the edges to keep then neat too!

 When it gets dirty, just peel it off and stick on fresh!

 I have kitchen cabinets over my stove and my solution is that when I'm finished cooking and doing the washing up.
 I use my dishcloth from the soapy water in the sink to give the cabinets a quick wipe.
 They stay nice and clean and its only an extra 5 mins work.
 I never have greasy cabinets now.

 I promise I am not trying to be rude here and only realistic from about four decades of personal cooking experience.

 If oil/grease from cooking is 'flying up' two feet (two to two and a half feet is standard for cabinets above any stove) then you should be turning down the heat of the oil, be more careful of placing the food items in to the oil/grease, maybe use a spatter shield (sold in most stores) and immediatly wipe down spattered areas with a wet rag before the grease dries if it does spatter.